 They took out rice, wheat, corn, barley, and oats, and began eating a Paleo diet.
 And, from there they dove headfirst into an autoimmune paleo diet, and then finally found some relief in a ketogenic diet…

-Only now, they cannot seem to process any other type of food without it having a negative reaction in their physical body and in thier mind.
+Only now, they cannot seem to process any other type of food without it having a negative reaction in their physical body and mind.